nuscien/trivial/Chemistry/README.md

 ## Import

-Just add following namespace to your code file to use.
+Add following namespace to your code file to use.

 ```csharp
 using Trivial.Chemistry;